Croxteth Hall: The park

 The "Friends of Croxteth Hall and Country Park" support the work of Liverpool's major stately home.
 The Friends hold a variety of fun events to raise funds.
 Among the things they have paid for are benches, plants, equipment, and horticultural studies.

-Each Saturday at 9am the park hosts a free, weekly, timed 5km parkrun event starting and finishing at the hall.
+Each Saturday at 9 a.m. the park hosts a free, weekly, timed 5 km parkrun event starting and finishing at the hall.

 Kennels

 The kennels in Croxteth Hall Lane were built in the 1870s and are a Grade II listed building.
 They were designed by the Chester architect John Douglas for the 4th Earl of Sefton.
 The kennels are built in red brick with a patterned roof of blue and green slates.
 The building is in one storey and has three bays; the left two bays consist of the kennels and the bay on the right is higher with a steeper half-hipped roof.
 There is a tall brick chimney stack.
-The Kennels are currently occupied and maintained by the Croxteth Park Volunteer Group (founded 2017).
+The kennels are currently occupied and maintained by the Croxteth Park Volunteer Group (founded 2017).